Bhanditz/lab/README.md

 # lab

-lab is a support library shared both by capsulerun and libcapsule. it contains among other things:
+lab is a support library used, for example, in [capsule](https://github.com/itchio/capsule). it contains things like:

   * string manipulation routines
   * path manipulation routines